Freeze the Boundary of this Container

 - Indicates that it was entered by the user, and it restricts address assignment.
 Manual apertures are saved in the BD file.

 In non-DFX designs, Auto setting carries the same values for both address assignment (of the active variant) and aperture.
-If desired, User can still override and specify manual values.
+If desired, you can still override and specify manual values.
 In non-DFX designs, the SmartConnect or NoC blocks do not need to cover each variant.

 - RM1 with a 1M assignment

 S_AXIof the BDC boundary.
 You can add this aperture manually or automatically with the Vivado tool by examining all assignments.
 For further information regarding the DFX and BDC apertures, refer to Vivado Design Suite User Guide: Dynamic Function eXchange (UG909).

 Addressing Tab of the Block Design Container Customization Dialog Box